 </html>

-Implementation Guidelines
+Implementation guidelines

 - Base typography (font-family, font-size, color)

-- Layout-critical dimensions (width, height for tables)
+- Layout-critical dimensions (width, height on tables)

-- Background colors for visual hierarchy
+- Background colors

 - Padding for spacing (margin is unreliable in email)

-- Media queries for responsive behavior
+- Media queries

 - Hover and focus states